datamill-co/target-postgres/DECISIONS.md

 which exist inside of [Datamill's](https://datamill.co/) Target SQL project for [Singer](https://singer.io).

+## Principles

 The guiding principles we try to adhere to herein as far as _how_ to reach a conclusion are:

 1. When possible, make the resulting data/schema in the remote target consistent, no matter the ordering of potential messages
     - ie, if our decision would result in a random schema being produced in the remote target for no reasonable benefit, this is in violation
 1. Do right by the common _majority_ of users
 1. Make a best effort to prevent a user from having to intervene
 1. Use [Stitch’s offering and documentation](https://www.stitchdata.com/docs) as best practice guidance